-After a close first half, the Bruins had a three point lead over visiting Tech, however, poor ball handling and the Bruins’ key ability to capitalize on Tech’s mistakes ultimately lead to their ninth win in OVC play.
+After a close first half the Bruins had a three point lead over the visiting Tech team, however, poor ball handling and the Bruins’ key ability to capitalize on other team’s mistakes ultimately lead to their ninth win in OVC play.

 Senior guard Jud Dillard tied his mark from last season with his eighth double-double of the year scoring 17 points and pulling down 10 boards.

-Junior forward Dennis Ogbe led Tech’s scoring attack with 19 points and going three for four from behind the arc.
+Junior forward Dennis Ogbe lead Tech’s scoring attack with 19 points and going 3 for 4 from behind the arc.

 Sophomore guard Javon McKay had a career high four assists against the Bruins which lead the team in that category.

 The Golden Eagles will need to win out in the rest of their conference game to obtain a .500 record in OVC play but coach Payne said he cannot look that far ahead right now.

 “You can’t really worry about the tournament right now,” Payne said.
 “We’ve got to try to be the best we can be, day to day and game to game.”

 Payne said that having Jacksonville State in the Hoop Saturday is going to be a good opportunity for his team to get some momentum at home and get their February going.

 “Jacksonville State is a veteran team with a lot of guys that can make plays,” said Payne.
 “We’ve got to be able to take care of the ball, draw some contact at the rim, and hit our free throws.”